Topics in the History of the Jewish People

 Israel in Wikipedia: http://en.wikipedia.org/wiki/Israel

 - From the 1980s to the Present – Labor is replaced by the Likud and national religious ideology catalyzes the settler movement.
 The Oslo Process begins but is never completed.
 Domestically the class gap widens with Israel’s capital incentive society.
+The Middle East is disintegrating with the Khomeinists Hezbollah and Islamic State types on Israel’s northern border and Hamas in Gaza.
 Where to Israel?

-- Multiple choice final exam: Names and terms are given out earlier in the semester.
+- Choice Final Exam: 50 – 60 Names and terms will be given out earlier in the semester.
 25 will be chosen for the final.